What is the best way to clean greasy kitchen cabinets?

 2. Dish Washing Soap

 Sometimes build-up accumulates over a while.
 The grease can get thick and hard to dissolve.
 Mild dishwashing soap and water is the ideal solution in this instance.
+Down dishwasher is a good choice, but any other will do.
 Dishwashing soap is meant to attach to the grease and wash it away.
 Use a cloth and scrub in the solution to remove grease off your cabinets.

 Recipe: 1 tbsp of dishwashing liquid into 2 cups of warm water.